Irish Air Corps: Roles

-Air Ambulance
+Air ambulance

-The Air Corps provides an air ambulance service (for emergency rapid transfer of patients between hospitals, to hospitals from offshore islands and transferring patients for treatment overseas.
-The service also transports emergency organ retrieval teams.
-The aircraft used are the AW139, EC135, CASA and Learjet.
+The Air Corps provides an air ambulance service for emergency rapid transfer of patients between hospitals, to hospitals from offshore islands, transferring patients for treatment overseas, and transporting emergency organ retrieval teams.
+The aircraft used are the AW139, EC135, C-295 and Learjet.

 An Air Corps AW139 also provides an Emergency Aeromedical Service for the National Ambulance Service based out of Custume Barracks in Athlone, providing an emergency patient airlift service from scenes of accidents to hospitals.

-Maritime Patrol
+Maritime patrol

-The Air Corps operates two CASA CN235 Maritime Patrol aircraft in support of the fishery protection.
-These long-range aircraft patrol throughout the Irish exclusive fishery limits.
-These are intended to be replaced in time with more capable maritime patrol aircraft, as stated in the White Paper on Defence.
+The Air Corps operates two CASA C-295 long-range maritime patrol aircraft in support of fishery protection, marine surveillance, and search and rescue.

 Ministerial Air Transport Service

-The Air Corps provide a Ministerial Air Transport Service (MATS) to assist the President and members of the Government in official engagements at both home and abroad.
-The Learjet 45 is used specifically for this purpose.
-The Gulfstream IV was previously used in this capacity.
+The Air Corps provides a Ministerial Air Transport Service (MATS) for the President and members of the Government in official engagements abroad.
+The Learjet 45 is used specifically for this purpose, with the AW139, EC135 and CASA occasionally used.

-The AW139 and occasionally the EC135 and CASA are also used for the MATS.

 Garda Air Support

-The Garda Air Support Unit is a unit of the Garda Síochána that provides specialist air support for Ireland's national police force.
-The Air Corps, in conjunction with the Department of Justice and Equality, operates three aircraft for the Garda Air Support role: two Eurocopter EC135 T2 helicopters and a Britten-Norman Defender aircraft.
+The Garda Air Support Unit (GASU) provides specialist air support for the Garda Síochána, Ireland's national police force.
+The Air Corps provides three aircraft, two Eurocopter EC135 T2 helicopters and a Britten-Norman Defender, as well as pilots and aircraft technicians to the GASU, while the Department of Justice retains operational control of the aircraft.

-Operational control of the aircraft remains with the Department of Justice, Equality and Law Reform, whereas the Air Corps provide pilots and aircraft technicians to the Garda Air Support Unit that fly and maintain the aircraft.

 Ranks

 The Air Corps' ranks are similar to those of the Irish Army.
-As of 2020, the strength was 752 all ranks.
+As of April 2023, the strength was 711 all ranks.